-- the Y-axis and the total volume of the space occupied by them on the X-axis.
-By drawing a "best fit" straight line through the points, the slope of the line gives the packing fraction. - An interesting extension of this activity is to compare the packing fractions obtained by using ball bearings and marbles together, and by varying the diameter of the container. - It may be worth expanding the analogy to explain that groundwater is also filled in the pore spaces of soil particles and stones beneath the ground.
-Thus even though pore spaces in the soil seem tiny, they hold huge amounts of groundwater that we extract via hand pumps and borewells. - Figure T3 below shows "hexagonal close packing" that you may have observed in the stacking of balls or of fruits in the market.
+- An interesting extension of this activity is to compare the packing fractions obtained by using ball bearings and marbles together, and by varying the diameter of the container. - It may be worth expanding the analogy to explain that groundwater is also filled in the pore spaces of soil particles and stones beneath the ground.
+Thus even though pore spaces in the soil seem tiny, they hold huge amounts of groundwater that we extract via hand pumps and borewells. - Figure 4 below shows "hexagonal close packing" that you may have observed in the stacking of balls or of fruits in the market.